armaan-v924/are-you-social-distancing/README.md

 ---

 ## Goal
-To be able to detect and distinguish faces with masks on from those without the masks
+Detect and distinguish faces with masks on from those without masks

 <br>